aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to SXC" h2="Export MHTML File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export MHTML to XLSX and then using Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to SXC.

+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features such as document conversion, text extraction, document signing, document security, document manipulation, document comparison, document annotation, document printing, and much more.
+It also provides the ability to export MHTML to XLSX.

+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, convert and print spreadsheets within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features such as document conversion, text extraction, document signing, document security, document manipulation, document comparison, document annotation, document printing, and much more.
+It also provides the ability to convert XLSX to SXC.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert MHTML files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export MHTML to XLSX and then using Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to SXC.
+Aspose.PDF for .NET and Aspose.Cells for .NET provide a wide range of features that enable developers to easily and quickly convert MHTML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}